 The rules:

-- Expand requirements for scenario planning to meet the state's greenhouse gas reduction targets
+• Expand requirements for scenario planning to meet the state's greenhouse gas reduction targets

-- Reduce some transportation planning requirements and include other new and expanded requirements for preparing local Transportation System Plans
+• Reduce some transportation planning requirements and include other new and expanded requirements for preparing local Transportation System Plans

-- Require cities and counties to reform parking regulations
+• Require cities and counties to reform parking regulations

-- Require cities to identify Climate Friendly Areas that allow for the development of compact, mixed-use neighborhoods served with high quality walking, bicycling and transit infrastructure and services
+• Require cities to identify climate-friendly areas that allow for the development of compact, mixed-use neighborhoods served with high quality walking, bicycling and transit infrastructure and services

 ODOT, in partnership with DLCD, will be supporting communities with implementation efforts.
 The ODOT Statewide Planning Unit, Transportation Planning & Analysis Unit (TPAU) and the Climate Office will each support CFEC implementation through specific and coordinated initiatives.
 Project information and updates for each of these initiatives is included below.

 This webpage will be updated throughout the CFEC implementation process, providing informational updates, materials and notices of stakeholder engagement opportunities.
-If you have questions about CFEC implementation, contact
+To stay informed, subscribe to our CFEC Program email list.

 Latest News